 So, you've found one of the best WordPress themes and built yourself an amazing online design portfolio using the latest responsive web design tricks, but unless people actually see it then you'll have wasted your time.
-This means that you're going to have to use a bit of SEO.
+This means you're going to have to use a bit of SEO.

 Don't worry, though; it's not as hard as you might think.
-Follow these simple tips and you'll be well on the way towards increasing your Google ranking, making your site more visible and ensuring that potential clients can find it easily.
+Follow these simple tips and you'll be well on the way towards increasing your Google ranking, making your site more visible and ensuring potential clients can find it easily.

 01. Share your content

 Use your content as an asset to attract traffic and links from other sites.
 There are plenty of graphic design blogs where you can showcase your design work – from It's Nice That to Creative Boom to this very site.
 You can start with a simple search like 'submit graphic design work' in Google, to find sites to submit your best content.

 02. Categorise your content